AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/mpd/flt.md

 ## Introduction

-The FLT page displays the attitude indicator, barometric altimeter, radar altimeter and radar height tape when applied, vertical situation indicator, heading, true airspeed, bank angle, turn/slip indicator and torque produced by each engine.
+The FLT page displays the attitude indicator, waypoint information, barometric altimeter, radar altimeter and radar height tape when applied, vertical situation indicator, heading, true airspeed, bank angle, turn/slip indicator and torque produced by each engine.
 During dual-engine operations, the torque produced by either engine is shown.
 During single-engine operation, the torque produced by the active engine is shown.

 Majority of this information is provided in the HDU, it is available on this page as a backup in case the HDU fails.